Amravati Thermal Power Project

 An additional phase II and III have been proposed.

 The proposed project by RattanIndia Power Ltd (formerly Indiabulls Power Ltd) would consist of three stages.
 Stage I would comprise five 270 MW units.
 For Stage I, the first unit of 270 MW was completed on March 25, 2013, and the second February 17, 2014.
-The next three units three units are expected to be operational in FY 2014.
+The next three units are expected to be operational in FY 2014.

 In 2011 the company said that coal linkage had been granted and that "letters of assurance from South Eastern Coalfields Ltd. (SECL), Western Coalfields Ltd. (WCL) and Mahanadi Coalfields Ltd. (MCL) have been issued."